matthieu-bt/business-guide/source/account/branding.rst

    .. _Price plans: https://www.skribble.com/pricing/

-With the custom branding feature, you can add a company logo to your business account.
+With the custom branding feature, you can customise your Business or Enterprise account to improve brand recognition.
 When you invite internal or external parties to sign a document, your company logo will be displayed on the document and in the e-mail footer.
 This way, you can convey trust and reliability, and reassure all stakeholders that the signing invitation originates from your organisation.

 **To add your company logo to your business account, we kindly ask you to reach out to our team at support@skribble.com.
 We will be happy to assist you.**